trouze/trouze.github.io/_projects/neuralnetwork.md

 #### Epochs

-You read that right, 50% accuracy.
+You read that right!
+50% accuracy.
 That's because I forgot to mention, once we've tuned the weights and biases over each mini batch we've only completed one epoch.
 Remember the learning rate I talked about earlier?
 Instead of loosening things up and running the risk of our network getting *worse* over time, we have to do an epoch a number of times so our network can incrementally improve towards optimality.
 This means we keep the weights and biases of the network, randomly split our data into mini batches, backpropagate over each mini batch, and update weights all over again.

-Ideally, once we've tuned our network over a number of epochs, we could begin using our network to classify digits in real time.
+Ideally, once we've tuned our network's weights over a number of epochs, we could begin using our network to classify digits in real time.
 Think along the lines of banks automating the processing of checks.
 Kind of cool, right?

 #### In Closing